paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-022-bureau-of-indian-affairs-programs.md

 #### References in Text
 This section, referred to in subsec. (b)(4) and the second place appearing in subsec. (c)(1), mean section 1121 of Pub.
 L. 95–561, prior to the general amendment of this chapter by Pub.
 L. 107–110.
 See Prior Provisions notes below.

 The Indian Self-Determination Act, referred to in subsec. (b)(8)(D) to (F), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2206, as amended, which is classified principally to part A (§ 450f et seq.) of subchapter II of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 The Tribally Controlled Schools Act of 1988, referred to in subsec. (b)(8)(D) to (F), is part B (§§ 5201–5212) of title V of Pub.
 L. 100–297, Apr.
 28, 1988, 102 Stat.
 385, as amended, which is classified generally to chapter 27 (§ 2501 et seq.) of this title.
 Sections 5204 and 5207 of the Act were classified to sections 2503 and 2506, respectively, of this title, prior to repeal by Pub.
 L. 107–110, title X, § 1043, Jan.
 8, 2002, 115 Stat.
 2063.
 Pub.
 L. 107–110 enacted new sections 5204 and 5207 which are classified to sections 2503 and 2506, respectively, of this title.
 Pub.
 L. 107–110 enacted new sections 5203 and 5206 of Pub.
 L. 100–297, relating to subject matter similar to that of former sections 5204 and 5207, respectively, which are classified to sections 2502 and 2505, respectively, of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2501 of this title](./chapter-027-tribally-controlled-school-grants.md#section-2501) and Tables.

-The Indian Self-Determination and Education Assistance Act referred to in subsec. (e)(4)(C), is Pub.
+The Indian Self-Determination and Education Assistance Act, referred to in subsec. (e)(4)(C), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 #### Prior Provisions
 A prior section 2001, Pub.
 L. 95–561, title XI, § 1121, as added Pub.
 L. 103–382, title III, § 381, Oct.
 20, 1994, 108 Stat.
 3979; amended Pub.
 L. 104–134, title I, § 101(d) [title VII, § 703(d)], Apr.
 26, 1996, 110 Stat.
 1321–211, 1321–255; renumbered title I, Pub.
 L. 104–140, § 1(a), May 2, 1996, 110 Stat.
 1327; Pub.
 L. 105–362, title VIII, § 801(c)(1), Nov.
 10, 1998, 112 Stat.
 3287, related to standards for basic education of Indian children in Bureau of Indian Affairs schools, prior to the general amendment of this chapter by Pub.
 L. 107–110.